martycochrane/mpcracing/README.md

-# mpcracing
+# MPC Racing
-Simple Domain name front
+Simple webpage for www.mpcracing.no